manatlan/htag/docs/calling_an_event.md

 Except ... here, the js is sent only at construction time (in previous one : the js is sent at each rendering).
 The nuance is really subtil.

-Concerning the "old form" vs "the newest" : same remarks !
+Concerning the use of the "old form" vs "the newest" : same remarks ! (only the old form currently ;-()

 ...TODO...